sakshamverenkar/gymday/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## 3rd Party Libraries

+3rd party librariesused -
+ a. sweetalert  - for popup
+ b.
+Font Awesome -  for icons